 7. Buying low-quality curtains

 How to avoid: Shop around.
-You can do it.
-I promise that all of these curtain mistakes can be avoided if you spend a few minutes searching for budget-friendly, high-quality curtains.
+Half Price Drapes has some amazing products that I use in my clients homes.
 I recently found Anthropologie velvet curtain dupes for ~$120 on Amazon and I’ve been preaching about them for weeks…check this post.
-Here’s a shot of the dupe via Amazon:

 Enjoy your week!